5zig/The-5zig-Mod-API-2.0/README.md

 ====================
 The 5zig Mod ServerAPI is a plugin created for easy communication from a Plugin to a Client using CustomPayloads.
 This will of course only work if the user has got The 5zig Mod installed (http://5zig.eu/downloads).

+Temporary download link of the API is here: http://5zig.eu/u/beta-api Better download management will be added SoonTM.

 The API can currently send Stats and even images to the client, within a few lines of code.
 On the client side, that could look like this: ![The 5zig Mod Server API](http://5zig.eu/i/v1elhxs)